abhinav4848/_Obsidian-Others-Projects/Workflows/03 IMF_AdvancedStarterKit_v2/Cobwebs into Cables.md

 # Cobwebs into Cables
-Turning cobwebs into cables is a metaphor for strengthening neural connections through [[Reps|repetitions]].
+Turning cobwebs into cables is a metaphor for strengthening neural connections through [[Workflows/03 IMF_AdvancedStarterKit_v2/Reps|repetitions]].

 ---
 tags: #pd #habits #concepts